26.2 - the marathon:

 The Psychological Edge

 During the tapering period many marathoners feel aches and pains that weren’t there before.
 This adds to the anxiety level, and the more you fret over it, the worse it will get.
-I know lots of people (myself included) who have ended up catching a cold the
+I know lots of people (myself included) who have ended up catching a cold the week before the race.

 You have to remind yourself you have just spent the last four months training for the marathon, and you are as fit and ready for the race as you can be.
 Think about your training runs and focus on the ones you did well and enjoyed.
 These positive images will help get you through the last ten days.